2018, A Year In My Life

 To help preach tech to the younger generation, I volunteered as a Learning Community Ambassador (Facilitator) in the Andela Learning Community program in partnership with Google and Udacity.
 It feels fulfilling listening to people and helping them solve challenges they are faced with.
 Seeing someone battle with a piece of code and being able to help.
 Watching them grow from writing “hello world” to solving more advanced challenges.

 After putting up an article on an event organized by Facebook Developers Circles, Lagos, I was reached out to which led to my joining the Writers’ Corner arm of the community.
 My article was also published on Lean Women in Tech India.
 I got to publish a few articles on freeCodeCamp.
+My most popular article was How to Configure your macOS Terminal with Zsh like a Pro.
 Overall, I would say that I improved in writing and will write a lot more this year.
 To keep me in check, I launched this blog towards the end of the year.

 Asides coding, I love art and poetry.
 The act of playing with words, crafting scenes and getting to create a world out of your own thoughts.
-I wrote a couple of poems and spoken words in 2018.
+I wrote 10 poems and spoken words in 2018 surpassing the 3 poems that I wrote in 2017.

 I enjoy taking random pictures.
 Capturing lovely moments and sharing with those involved and watch them beam with smiles.
 I try to live by the principle of leaving people happier than I meet them.
 I also love capturing places especially on cool evenings and at least get to know my environment better.
 I hope to tour Lagos in 2019 and document awesome places I think you should visit too.